-(1) The municipal manager in preparing a report contemplated in Rule 115(2) must consider the need for an executive committee faking into account:-

-(b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to an executive committee

-(c) the reasons not to delegate any such power or function to an employee of the municipality;

-(d) the available financial and administrative resources of the municipality to support the work of an executive committee, including the preparation of agendas and minutes of the committee;

-(e) the need for the economical, efficient and effective use of resources;

-(f) the burden the workload of an executive committee may put on its members;

-(g) the need for co-ordination of decision-making;

-(h) the likely effect delegated powers may have on the enthusiasm and interest of councillors who are not elected to the executive committee; and

-(i) the likely improvement or deterioration in the quality and speed of decision-making if an executive committee is established.

-(a) the powers that may be delegated to the executive committee;

-(b) the format, frequency and framework for reports on the activities of the executive committee and the exercise of its delegated powers;

-(c) the ceremonial functions that may be vested in the mayor;

-(d) the electoral system and procedure to be used to obtain the result contemplated in Section 43(2) of the Structures Act;

-(e) the specification and clarification of the role and responsibility of the executive committee and the mayor on the one hand and the municipal manager and departmental heads of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager; and

-(f) any other relevant matter.
+- 116(1) The municipal manager in preparing a report contemplated in rule 115(2) must consider the need for an executive committee, taking into account- - (a) the extent of the powers and functions of the municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to an executive committee; - (c) the reasons not to delegate any such power or function to an employee of the municipality; - (d) the available financial and administrative resources of the municipality to support the work of an executive committee, including the preparation of agendas and minutes of the committee; - (e) the need for the economical, efficient and effective use of resources; - (f) the burden the workload of an executive committee may put on its members; - (g) the need for co-ordination of decision-making; - (h) the likely effect delegated powers may have on the enthusiasm and interest of councillors who are not elected to the executive committee; and - (i) the likely improvement or deterioration in the quality and speed of decision-making if an executive committee is established. - The report must contain recommendations with regard to- - (a) the powers that may be delegated to the executive committee; - (b) the format, frequency and framework for reports on the activities of the executive committee and the exercise of its delegated powers; - (c) the ceremonial functions that may be vested in the mayor; - (d) the electoral system and procedure to be used to obtain the result contemplated in section 43(2) of the Structures Act; - (e) the specification and clarification of the role and responsibility of the executive committee and the mayor on the one hand and the municipal manager and departmental heads of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager; and - (f) any other relevant matter.

-117. Considering the municipal manager's report
+Considering the municipal manager's report

-(1) After the council considered the municipal manager's report and the council decides to establish an executive committee the council must:-
+117(1) After the council considered the municipal manager's report and the council decides to establish an executive committee, the council must-

-(a) determine the size of the committee in terms of Section 43(1) of the Structures Act;

-(b) determine the powers it delegates to the committee (if any);

-(c) elect the members of the committee in terms of an electoral system determined by the council with due regard for the recommendation of the municipal manager;

-(d) elect from amongst the members elected the mayor in terms of Schedule 3 to the Structures Act;

-(e) prescribe how often the committee must meet;

-(f) prescribe the format, frequency and framework for reports on the activities of the executive committee and the exercise of its delegated powers;

-(g) prescribe the ceremonial functions that may be vested in the mayor; and

-(h) specify and clarify role and responsibility of the executive committee and the mayor on the one hand and the municipal manager and departmental heads of the municipality on the other' with due regard to the statutory duties and responsibilities of the municipal manager.

-(2) If the council decides, after it considered the municipal manager's report, not to establish an executive committee:-

-(a) the matter may not be considered again during the next three months; and

-(b) the council operates as a municipality with a plenary executive system.
+- (a) determine the size of the committee in terms of section 43(1) of the Structures Act; - (b) determine the powers it delegates to the committee (if any); - (c) elect the members of the committee in terms of an electoral system determined by the council with due regard for the recommendation of the municipal manager; - (d) elect from amongst the members elected the mayor in terms of Schedule 3 to the Structures Act; - (e) prescribe how often the committee must meet; - (f) prescribe the format, frequency and framework for reports on the activities of the executive committee and the exercise of its delegated powers; - (g) prescribe the ceremonial functions that may be vested in the mayor; and - (h) specify and clarify role and responsibility of the executive committee and the mayor on the one hand and the municipal manager and departmental heads of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager. - (2) If the council decides, after it considered the municipal manager's report, not to establish an executive committee- - (a) the matter may not be considered again during the next three months; and - (b) the council operates as a municipality with a plenary executive system.

-Executive mayor
+Part 3: Executive mayor

-118. Application of this part
+Application of this part

-This part applies only to a municipality that has a mayoral executive system.
+118. This part applies only to a municipality that has a mayoral executive system.

-119. Making the decision to establish the office of executive mayor
+Making the decision to establish the office of executive mayor